gregsholden/world_bank_data_analysis/README.md

-# Project Overview
+# Overview

 This analysis was used as part of a Milestone Project for the University of Michigan's Master of Applied Data Science program.

-The project involved proprocessing and analysis of the World Bank's World Development Indicators ("WDI") dataset.
+The project involved significant proprocessing and analysis of the World Bank's World Development Indicators ("WDI") dataset.

 #  Description of Dataset